SERVIR-Amazonia/suriname-training/intro-arcgis-2/02_arcgis_insights_analytics_dashboards.md

 <img align="center" src="../images/intro-arcgis-2/dashboard.png"  vspace="10" width="600">

 Guildeline: when building a dashboard, it is important to understand the data you working with.
-In this exercise we are working with the data coming in from the Survey123 form containing attributes; a) district, b) source of the mercury, c) status.
+In this exercise we are working with the data coming in from the Survey123 form containing attributes:
+1. district,
+2. source of the mercury,
+3. status.

 Think of how you want to organize your dashboard, how you want to group and filter your data.
 Let`s create a dashboard which shows:<br>
 •	Number of mercury sighting reporting per district<br>